 The Wheel of Surya by Jamila Gavin

 Jaspal and Marvinder travel from civil war-torn India in 1947 to find their father who is studying far away in England.
-A stunning historical novel, the epic and atmospheric story will immerse pupils in the landscape, politics and culture of post-war colonial India.
+A stunning historical novel, the epic and atmospheric story will immerse children in the landscape, politics and culture of post-war colonial India.
 This is a memorable narrative to discuss in book clubs or read as a class novel in year six.

 The Lion the Witch and the Wardrobe by C.S.
 Lewis

 When four children are evacuated to a country house, Lucy looks into the wardrobe and discovers a doorway to the world of Narnia with Aslan, Mr Tumnus the Faun and the White Witch.
-This classic fantasy puts characters pupils will empathise with into perilous situations that only heroic actions can overcome.
+This classic fantasy puts characters students will empathise with into perilous situations that only heroic actions can overcome.
 The sparkling storyline has a timeless and endearing quality that may well help to engender a lifelong love of reading in your child.

 Fantasy